When the conversation is focused solely on Black women’s issues, half of our community is neglected.

 A few weeks ago, I wrote “No Love: The Ramifications of the Pseudo ‘Good Man Shortage,’” in which I focused on how the good man shortage myth negatively impacts the way women treat each other and ourselves.
 But after reading the latest “if- Black-women-would-only-change-we’d-all-be-better-off” male critiques, I’ve really had enough.
 I’ve provided the solution for my sisters in my last post,”‘I Will Wait for You,’ The Answer to the Sweet Nothings of Steve Harveyism.”
 But now, it’s time to talk to my good brothers.

 I have heard many different men who provide relationship advice — from Steve Harvey to male bloggers– say that women buy the books, women comment on blogs, and women are the ones involved in relationship discussions, therefore, men who provide relationship advice are more likely to tailor it to women.
-I am asking you, my brothers, to not see the absence of men in these discussions as a call to cater to (basically, the insecurities of) women.
+I am asking you, my brothers, to not see the absence of men in these discussions as a call to cater to basically, the insecurities of women that patriarchy created in them in the first place.
 Instead, this can be your challenge: to use your platform to engage men and draw them into not only the discussions, but also the responsibility of maintaining relationships and achieving success in life.
 It is no longer acceptable to say that women are “socialized” to care about marriage and relationships more than men are — it’s time for men to reprogram themselves and each other to care about what’s going on with men, and what impact that is having on the community as a whole.

 Because, statistically, women are not the (only) problem!
 Black women are graduating from college at higher rates, are more financially stable, and are less likely to have criminal records.
 Without dismissing the systems that are in place that target Black men for failure, (which must be addressed through policy reform), Black men must step up and take responsibility for their role in the break down of relationships, family, and community.
 Perhaps due in large part to our acceptance of the fallacy that being “strong” (read: unhealthy) is our badge of honor, Black women have been unnecessarily shouldering the burden of the discussions and the fault for resulting community problems for far too long (i.e. “they’re strong, they can take it”).
 But as brothers who have dodged the traps set up to ensnare you, this is your opportunity to not only show the rest of your brothers the way, but to be introspective about the issues that you have in relationships and why they fail.
 Instead of dismissing relationship problems as the fault of “crazy women,” ask yourselves: why aren’t we marriage material?
 What are we doing wrong to break apart our unions, and to inject insurmountable levels of distrust in our relationships?
 How can we better communicate with our female counterparts to avoid the problems that arise as a result of men and women simply communicating in different ways?